convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/native-action-components/uninstaller.md

 ---
 ##### Defines an <i>Uninstaller</i> action component.
 This component helps uninstalling an application on your device.
+<u>Supported platform(s):</u>
+ • Android

-<u>Supported platform(s):</u><br> • AndroidYou can access data from the next action in the chain in (TS) mode with: <code><br> • out: A boolean thats indicates if the action succeed</code>Whenever cordova platform is not available, the value defined in mocking options is returned.
+You can access data from the next action in the chain in (TS) mode with: <code>
+ • out: A boolean thats indicates if the action succeed</code>

+Whenever cordova platform is not available, the value defined in mocking options is returned.
  Default mocked value is <code>true</code>.
  It uses the native Cordova plugin which allows you to uninstall any application giving its package ID.
- For more information : <a target='_blank' href='https://ionicframework.com/docs/v3/native/file-opener/'>File Opener</a>.
+ For more information : <a target='_blank' href='https://ionicframework.com/docs/v3/native/file-opener/#uninstall'>File Opener</a>.

 Name | Description
 --- | ---